SANGWA-JAVA-APPS/guru/README.md

 # guru
 code generator
 Code Generator  v.0.0.1
 Overview: The Code Generator (v1) is a Java Spring Boot application designed to streamline the development process by enabling users to generate fully functional Spring Boot CRUD code in just a minute.
 The tool is ideal for developers who want to quickly create a backend without manually writing repetitive boilerplate code.
+(This is only backend)

 Key Features: